 - On 8 December 2018, he swam 1.35 km in 29 minutes 44 seconds in 1°C water and -4°C air temperature at GLOW Beach in Lake Ontario, Canada.

 - In 2018, he help co-found Great Lakes Open Water (GLOW) with Madhu Nagaraja.

 - On 3 September 2018, he swam 16 km across the Bonifacio Channel from Rena Bianca (Santa Teresa di Gallura) in Sardinia to Punta Sperone in Corsica, Italy in 5 hours 24 minutes.

 - In 2020 he swam a second Cold Crusade, a challenge to swim as many Ice Kilometer swims and Ice Miles in as short a recovery period as possible to raise money for the Swim Drink Fish that helps raise awareness about the preservation of the Great Lakes.

 - In 2020, he swam 15 km in 15 degree water from GLOW Beach in Oakville to Burlington Beach.

-- In 2021 he will attempt crossings of Lake Erie and Lake Ontario.
+- In 2021, Robert completed crossings of Lake Ontario and Lake Erie.